 Top 10 useful things to say in Spanish

 Our first Top 10 useful things to say in…. printable is for Spanish.
-I’m going to produce printables for other languages which we know (Italian and French) and then as we need them to prepare for our travels.
+I’m adding printables for other languages too – see links below.

-If you’d like to use the Spanish printable you can download it by clicking the link below.
+If you’d like to use the Spanish printable you can download it for free by clicking the link below.

 This is what it looks like:

 Do you like learning different languages?
-Would you like any different words included on these printables?
 I’d love to know what you think so do let me know.